linxule/Feeback4SolidarityProject/DGov_Score_Framework/Readme.md

 If you would like to contribute to the Framework, please create a pull request with your amendments (e.g., addition, deletion, modification) and ask to have the pull request be added to the master branch.

+## Gitcoin Grant

+You can support our work by making a donation on our [Gitcoin Grant](https://gitcoin.co/grants/715/dgov-score-framework?tab=contributors).

+Thank you *HEXpumpsETH3* for your donation.